Frequently Asked Questions

-May I bring my application and registration forms into your center, or will I need to mail everything to the Graduate Center in Azusa?
+May I bring my application and registration forms into your center, or will I need to mail everything to the Graduate and Professional Center in Azusa?

-We are more than happy to send your application to the APU Graduate Center for you or assist you with the online application process.
+We are more than happy to send your application to the APU Graduate and Professional Center for you or assist you with the online application process.

-We regularly register students at the Murrieta Regional Center and we will mail your registration directly to the APU Graduate Center.
+We regularly register students at the Murrieta Regional Center and we will mail your registration directly to the APU Graduate and Professional Center.

 If I take a one-course break from my cohort group, can I restart with the next class or do I need to wait for the next time the class is offered and jump into a new cohort?